 The contribution policy is set by New Jersey State Statutes and, in most retirement systems, contributions are required by active members and contributing employers.
 Plan member and employer contributions may be amended by State of New Jersey legislation.
-Effective with the first payroll to be paid on or after October 1, 2011 the employee contributions for PERS went from 5.5% to 6.5% of employees annual compensation, as defined.
+The contribution rate was 6.64% effective July 1, 2012 and increased to 6.78% effective July 1, 2013.
+Subsequent increases after October 1, 2011 are being phased in over 7 years effective on July 1 to bring the total pension contribution rate to 7.5% of base salary as of July 1, 2018.
 Employers are required to contribute at an actuarially determined rate in the Fund.
 The actuarially determined employer contribution includes funding for cost-of-living adjustments and noncontributory death benefits.

-Authority contributions to the plan amounted to \$60,711, \$60,873 and \$60,906 for 2011, 2010 and 2009, respectively.
-For PERS, the annual pension cost differs from the annual required contribution due to the enactment of Chapter 114, P.L.
-1997.
+Authority contributions to the plan amounted to \$58,474, \$54,480, and \$60,711 for 2013, 2012, and 2011 respectively.